 5. Bambino cat

-They love nothing more than running, jumping, and climbing!
+Owners swear that they love nothing more than running, jumping, and climbing!
 Even with their small stature and lack of fur, the cats are next to fearless and are highly affectionate with their families.

 6. Dwelf cat

 The Dwelf cat is a complex hybrid pulling from three breeds: Sphynx, American Curl, and Dwarf Munchkin.
-It’s another hairless breed like the Bambino, but it has curly ears lending its “elf-like” appearance and namesake.
+It’s another hairless breed like the Bambino, but it has curly ears lending their “elf-like” appearance and namesake.

 7. Minskin cat